artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 >
 > "By what right," Akiba protested, "do you presume to call my attitude blind?
 Belief need not be unseeing.
 Is it a darkening of council to admit that truth is not a matter of the mind alone, but of the heart and experience also?
 Since it cannot be obtained by reason unaided, faith is indispensable both as a base on which thought may stand, and as a check-rein when logic goes astray.

-When Akiba claims that "any doctrine enlarges life, then it possesses truth", I think he means that the truth of your axioms is indicated by the ethical outcomes they produce.
+When Akiba claims "if any doctrine enlarges life, then it possesses truth," I think he means that the truth of your axioms is indicated by the ethical outcomes they produce.
 This view presupposes the central importance of humans and how they act.
-I think this can be a tenable position, but before discussing further, I will define some terms.
+This belief is strange, but logically consistent.
+Before discussing further, it is useful to define some terms.

 I think the three primary questions (and their loosely defined field of philosophy) are: